Pewtro/blizzard-api/.changeset/lazy-jars-sort.md

 '@blizzard/core': patch
 ---

-Initial release of @blizzard/core so the other libraries can depend on it.
+Initial release of @blizzard/core so that other libraries can depend on it.